RicoPotato/openApiToAbap/readme.md

 Accelerate ABAP API implementation by converting openAPI/Swagger definition file to abap structures

 ## How execute it ?
 There is no server required.
-Just import the project locally (via clone or zop download) and run index.html file.
+Just import the project locally (via clone or zip download) and run index.html file.

 ## Abap implementation informations
 ### SAP Prerequisite